RezvanBahmani/NeuralNetwork-NumPy/README.md

-Implementing Neural Network Feed Forward using only NumPy library.
-Classifying Fashion-MNIST dataset
+Implementing Feed Forward Neural Network using only NumPy library, and Classifying Fashion-MNIST dataset